Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## All Too Common: The Sex/Gender Division

-Most allies and queer people have heard of the sex/gender division―that while a person may be of a certain sex, that does not necessarily follow that they are of a certain gender.
-In essence, this conception of sex/gender argues these do not necessarily align or bundle, rather, they act as two wholly discrete and independent categories.
-It maintains sex as a specific, biological category of male/female (although occasionally includes intersex), but constructs gender to mold all those who do not cleanly conform to the binary into a different kind of binary for the interpretation of the outsider.
+Most allies and queer people have heard of the sex/gender division―that while a person may be of a certain sex, it does not necessarily follow that they are of a certain gender.
+In essence, this conception of sex/gender argues these do not necessarily align or bundle.
+Instead, it argues, they act as two wholly discrete and independent categories.
+It maintains sex as a specific, biological set of categories of the male/female/intersex trinary, but constructs gender to mold all those who do not cleanly conform to these rigid categories into a different set of essential categories for the interpretation of the outsider.

 In its contemporary conception, this acts as the foundation on which trans identity rests.
 It is critical in various fields that find its neat dividing